allysonkate/allysonkate.github.io/_posts/2014-06-08-she-hacks-tumblr.md

 categories: work
 ---

-I had the privilege of attending an all female hackathon at Cleverbridge in Chicago to get young girls interested in STEM.
-My group set out to build an unitimidating playground that teaches young girls how to customize their Tumblr theme.
+I had the privilege of attending an all female hackathon at Cleverbridge in Chicago focused on the goal of getting more young girls interested in STEM.
+My group set out to build a beginner-friendly playground that teaches young girls how to customize their Tumblr theme.

 >Tumblr remains the only widely used social platform that lets you customize the code, unlike years ago when many of us became familiar with code by customizing Neopets or Myspace layouts.